Campus Ministry Events

 Offerings by appointment

-We wish you every blessing on your year of study.
+We wish you every blessing on your years of study here at Georgetown University Law Center.